 Fans of ABC’s Lost will appreciate the complexity of this story and the illuminating flashbacks that provide rival viewpoints.

-The Southern Reach Trilogy can be read in a single edition under the title Area X or three-volume set: Annihilation, Authority and Acceptance.
+The Southern Reach Trilogy can be read in a single edition under the title Area X or a three-volume set: Annihilation, Authority and Acceptance.
 In any sequence every chapter poses tantalizing questions and offers wild revelations.
 It's a perfect summer read for immersing yourself in a very weird new world.